Tuesday, May 10, 2011

 Roasted Crock Pot Chicken

-1.)I cleaned, washed, removed parts from the chicken and patted it dry.
+1.)I cleaned, washed, removed parts from the chicken and patted it dry.2.)In a small bowl, I mixed 4t salt

 1t cayenne pepper